coveo/source.coveo.com/_posts/2015-11-21-using-react-jsx-with-typescript.md

 In this article, I'll introduce you on how to start a new project using TypeScript, JSX and React and show you some tools we use to simplify our development.

+> This article was updated on June 6, 2016 to use `typings` instead of `tsd` since it is now deprecated in favor of typings.

 ## Initial setup with npm

 First we'll setup our project with `npm init`.
 For this project we need node, typescript, typings, and react.
 Let's install them: